 In terms of section 15E(1) of the Act, the administration expenses of the Authority, including investment management and custody expenses, are reimbursed by the Fund.
-Both the Crown and other employers reimburse the Fund under section 95 of the Act for the Authority's expenses.
+From 2013/2014 the Crown and other employers will include the expenses in their annual member contribution.

+i.
 Contributions and benefits